 There are a number of natural stones used inside homes for flooring, countertops and siding.
 What many people ask is how to properly take care of natural stone, and most importantly, whether or not a sealer is beneficial or needed.
-Heart of Texas Chem-Dry LLC would like to answer this question and explain the sealer’s role in protecting natural stones.
+Heart of Texas Chem-Dry would like to answer this question and explain the sealer’s role in protecting natural stones.

 Will Natural Stone Benefit from a Sealer?